 Niceboard is a well-built, no-code platform with genuinely excellent design aesthetics.
 Its admin dashboard is clean and intuitive, and the job boards it produces look polished out of the box.
 If visual quality is your top priority and budget is secondary, Niceboard is worth considering.

-That said, it starts at $179/month — more than 4x the cost of Job Boardly — and job aggregation is more limited.
+That said, its Base plan starts at $399/month (or $319/month billed annually) — nearly 10x the cost of Job Boardly Standard — and job aggregation is more limited.
 There’s no equivalent to the Job Backfiller, which is the core tool most new board owners need most.
 You also won’t find a candidate paywall feature.

 Our verdict

 Niceboard’s design quality is the best on this list.
-But at $179/month minimum with limited aggregation, it’s hard to justify for most niche board builders who are in the early stages of validating their board.
+But starting at $399/month with limited aggregation, it’s hard to justify for most niche board builders who are in the early stages of validating their board.
 You’re paying a design premium before you’ve proven the business.

 Strengths